Zip Lines Overview

 If it appears that a participant is under the influence of any substance that will prohibit their successful completion of the course, they will not be allowed to zip and no refund will be issued.

 Tours will run, rain or shine.
-Unless you are called and informed of a cancellation on our part, assume the tour is a go.
+Unless you are called and informed of a cancellation on the part of Screaming Eagle Aerial Adventures, assume the tour is a go.
 Contact us at via email if you wish to confirm a tour.
 No refund will be given for a missed tour or because of inclement weather.
 Tour times may be delayed if a system pops up and is expected to pass through quickly, but they will run!

 - Fanny packs and lightweight backpacks are OK, but not recommended.
 Keep in mind that they are hot, cumbersome, and make for a tight fit in close quarters.